LukasSteinerr/Nice-Animation-Flutter/USERNAME_FEATURE_SETUP.md

 1. Check that the AuthService is properly initialized
 2. Verify the auth state changes are being monitored
 3. Ensure the hasUsername() method is working correctly
+4. Check that the UserPreferencesService is initialized in AuthWrapper

+### Cache Issues
+If cached username data seems incorrect:
+1. Clear app data and sign in again to refresh cache
+2. Check that user ID validation is working correctly
+3. Verify cache is properly cleared on sign out

+### Offline Issues
+If the app doesn't work offline:
+1. Ensure shared_preferences is properly added to pubspec.yaml
+2. Check that UserPreferencesService is initialized before use
+3. Verify cache is being saved correctly after username selection

 ### UI Issues
 If the username screen has display issues: